Logo

 The HP notice includes a detailed four-page FAQ, including "How will my pension benefit be protected."
 HPAA copy of the notice: https://www.hpalumni.org/pension2021-notice.pdf

-If your pension was among those that were converted to an insured annuity provided by Prudential, Fidelity and Prudential indicated that you received two end-of-year statements for 2021: one from Fidelity, for the portion of the year they administered your pension, and from Prudential for the rest of the year.
+If your pension was among those that were transferred to an Prudential annuity, Fidelity and Prudential indicated that you received two end-of-year statements for 2021: one from Fidelity, for the portion of the year they administered your pension, and from Prudential for the rest of the year.
 Must be mailed by Jan 31, 2022; were available online Jan 17.

 HP has made no statement as to if, or when, a similar change might apply to other participants.